Health News

 The appeal is clear - but should we be turning to appetite-suppressing injections?

-A proposed law would give terminally ill people the right to choose to end their life.
+A proposed law would let terminally ill people in England and Wales choose to end their life.

 Experts suggest that the number of people with ADHD is actually going to remain steady.